eXascaleInfolab/PyExPool/README.md

 		"""Execution cycle

 		timeout  - execution timeout in seconds before the workers termination, >= 0.
-			0 means absebse of the timeout.
-The time is measured SINCE the first job was scheduled UNTIL the completion of all scheduled jobs. return  - True on graceful completion, Flase on termination by the specified timeout
+			0 means absence of the timeout.
+The time is measured SINCE the first job was scheduled UNTIL the completion of all scheduled jobs. return  - True on graceful completion, False on termination by the specified timeout
 		"""

 	__del__():